textpotential/bibliarchic/chapt4.md

 This is not the case with the digitized interface of these codex pages.
 The digital image files are composed of a series of binary strings that can be read by a computer processor, translated into a series of pixels with RGB (Red, Green, Blue) color values and displayed on the screen as a bitmap, a rectangular grid of these pixels.
 An additional layer of access software is required for a user to open these digital images of the pages of Codex Sinaiticus to view them, having access to the files themselves is not enough.
-With the rapid rate of change of file storage formats and software to interpret them in our contemporary technological landscape, this demand for an additional layer of software to access digital artifacts has become a major concern for archivists.[^10] While digitization affords an expansion in potential access by making the digital images of the codex pages available to a larger audience using internet technologies, this expansion in access also adds some complexity to the ongoing preservation task by demanding continued attention to changes file storage and image rendering standards.
+With the rapid rate of change of file storage formats and software to interpret them in our contemporary technological landscape, this demand for an additional layer of software to access digital artifacts has become a major concern for archivists.[^10] While digitization affords an expansion in potential access by making the digital images of the codex pages available to a larger audience using internet technologies, this expansion in access also adds some complexity to the ongoing preservation task by demanding continued attention to changes in file storage and image rendering standards.

 ### Disassembly and Recombination ###